StefanSchroeder/Gocal/README.md

 This option hides the leading and trailing days of the neighbor month.
 By default these days are printed in light grey.

-		-plain This will hide everything that can be hidden.
+		-plain This will hide everything that can be hidden (but not neighbormonth days).

 ### Output